 Jennifer Bazan-Wigle has worked in neurological rehabilitation for the entirety of her physical therapy career.
 She is currently a physical therapist at Parkinson Wellness Recovery's PWR!Gym in Tucson, AZ, where she specializes in one-on-one rehabilitation and group exercise instruction with people with Parkinson disease.
 Since 2013, she has focused on honing her expertise in treating the movement disorder and Parkinson's population, with an emphasis on freezing of gait and advanced PD.
-Jennifer is a PWR!Moves Certified Therapist, PWR!Moves Certified Instructor, and a Certified Exercise Expert for the Aging Adult (CEEAA).
+Jennifer is a PWR!Moves® Certified Therapist, PWR!Moves® Certified Instructor, Certified Exercise Expert for the Aging Adult (CEEAA) and a Credentialed Balance and Fall Prevention Professional.
 Jennifer has delivered community, academic, and peer-reviewed presentations on Parkinson disease in the US and internationally.
-As an integral part of the NeuroFit faculty, Jennifer has worked closely with Dr. Becky Farley to develop course content for PWR!Moves Therapist and Instructor Training and Certification Workshops, and has delivered over 70 continuing education workshops, across the US and world.
-In doing so, Jennifer has helped thousands of physical therapists, occupational therapists, and fitness professionals implement evidence-based rehabilitation and group exercise for people with Parkinson disease.
+As an integral part of the NeuroFit faculty, Jennifer has worked closely with Dr. Becky Farley to develop course content for PWR!Moves® Therapist and Instructor Training and Certification Workshops, and has delivered over 100 continuing education workshops, across the US and world.
+In doing so, Jennifer has helped thousands of physical therapists, occupational therapists, and fitness professionals implement evidence- based rehabilitation and group exercise for people with Parkinson disease.